 - Payment methods: It’s possible to purchase Bitcoin with payment methods such as BPAY.
-Some platforms allow users to buy Bitcoin in person at a local newsagent.
-Due to recent disruption from big four banks both POLi and credit/debit card purchases are generally unavailable in Australia, although some highly compliant platforms still provide POLi payments.
+Some platforms allow users to buy Bitcoin in person at a local news agent.
+Due to recent disruption from the big four banks both POLi and credit/debit card purchases are generally unavailable in Australia, although some highly compliant platforms still provide POLi payments.

 - Fees: A Bitcoin broker will charge a fee for their service, which will vary from broker to broker.

 - ID verification requirements: All Bitcoin brokers operating in Australia are required to comply with Know Your Customer and Anti-Money Laundering laws, which means you’ll need to verify your identity before buying.
 The sole exception to this rule is LocalBitcoins, which makes it possible to purchase Bitcoin completely anonymously with cash in person.